The ‘ant’ in antibiotic discovery: How insects could be the key to fighting superbugs

 And these chemicals offer researchers a vast new space to explore in search of new antimicrobial drugs.

-“When we look at traditional sources of antibiotics, which are mostly soil microorganisms, we keep finding already-known chemistry,” says Currie, the Jarislowsky Chair in Pandemic Research and Prevention, and a member of the Michael G. DeGroote Institute for Infectious Disease Research.
+“When we look at traditional sources of antibiotics, which are mostly soil microorganisms, we keep finding already-known chemistry,” says Currie, the Stephen A. Jarislowsky Chair in Pandemic Research and Prevention, and a member of the Michael G. DeGroote Institute for Infectious Disease Research.

 “Finding new chemistry space is an important component of discovering new drugs.”